 Submerged weeds are plants that grow entirely underwater.
 There are many different types of submerged weeds.
-All of these plants can be effectively controlled using one of our Pond and Lake Weed Control Kits and lake rakes.
+All of these plants can be effectively controlled using our Pond, Dock and Swim Area Weed Control Products and lake rakes.